cloudcommunity/AI-Tools/README.md

 ## Writing

 - [ChatGPT](https://chat.openai.com/) - ChatGPT is the world's most advanced AI text generation tool.
+- [Twig](https://www.twig.so/) - Twig is an AI assistant that resolves customer issues instantly, supporting both users and support agents 24/7.
 - [CopyAI](https://www.copy.ai/) - An Al-powered content generator for all your marketing needs.
 - [Jasper](https://www.jasper.ai/) - Instantly create content for your blog, social media, website, and more.
 - [QuillBot](https://quillbot.com/) - QuillBot is a paraphrasing and summarizing tool.